 Bamboo toothbrushes are also antimicrobial, this means that your toothbrush won't be at risk for growing all kinds of nasty bacteria.

-If you think plastic toothbrushes are a thing of the past and want to move into a greener future.
-Visit the homepage to learn about what we are doing about it.
+If you think plastic toothbrushes are a thing of the past and want to move into a greener future, buy a bamboo toothbrush right away.